 First, humans are susceptible to confirmation bias \cite{10.7554/eLife.71768, Suzuki2021CharacterizingTI}.
 Most people struggle with confirmation bias, whether they consciously realize it or not \cite{doi:10.1037/1089-2680.2.2.175}.
 When reading opinion pieces, people often only read content that aligns with their preconceived notions.
 People naturally gravitate towards content that aligns with their interests and beliefs.
 However, the concern arises when such one-sided content is all that people consume, they may lack more complete information that would lead them to reach a different conclusion.

-Second, online information, such as news articles and posts are often targeted to exploit biases and create divides, driving more clicks and furthering specific agendas \cite{InformationWars}.
+Second, online information, such as news articles and social media posts, is often designed to exploit biases and create divides, driving more clicks and furthering specific agendas \cite{InformationWars}.
 As a result, it becomes nearly impossible to consume unbiased content, as most information is polarized.
 These factors can lead to the formation of echo chambers within society, driving conversations away from consensus-building discussions.

-To combat both idle reading and media bias, researchers have proposed several paper support tools.
+To combat both idle reading and media bias, researchers have proposed several reading support tools.
 Idle reading support tools \cite{Fok2022ScimIS,10.1145/3589955,Kang_2023} support highlighting, critical thinking, question answering, etc for increasing user attention span and understanding of the text.
-Several papers and websites have tackled media bias by providing multiple perspectives \cite{10.1145/1518701.1518772,10.1145/3379350.3416154,10.1145/3383583.3398561}, guiding users to the same article written from the other side \cite{AllSides, GroundNews}, etc. However, these approaches require the user to take the additional effort to read another article, which users don’t always have the time or motivation for.
-Moreover, there is a delayed effect, where the user could already be influenced by one article before reading the next one.
-We argue that users benefit from seeing counter-arguments next to the arguments in real time as they are reading an article.
+Several research projects and commercial websites have tackled media bias by providing multiple perspectives \cite{10.1145/1518701.1518772,10.1145/3379350.3416154,10.1145/3383583.3398561} or guiding users to the same article written from the other side \cite{AllSides, GroundNews}.
+However, these approaches require the user to take the additional effort to read another article, which users don’t always have the time or motivation for.
+Moreover, there is a delayed effect, where the user could already be influenced by one article before reading the next one. \cite{doi:10.1073/pnas.2020043118} shows that timing is often the most critical part of fact checking.
+Hence, we argue that users benefit from seeing counter-arguments next to the arguments in real time as they are reading an article.